narutoo9x/BlogApp-PreWork/README.md

 The following **additional** features are implemented:

-- [x] - User can see when the article is posted.
+- [x] - User can see when the article and comment is posted.
 - [x] - Paginate.
+- [x] - User can like post.
+- [x] - User can leave a comment with a name.

 ## Video Walkthrough